-Please note there are no vacancies on this course for September 2021, or the full-time January 2022 intake.
-Part-time applications for January 2022 remain open.
+Please note there are no vacancies on this course for September 2022 entry for International or EU applicants.

 This well respected, internationally recognised, RICS-accredited course boasts strong industry links and puts you on the fast track to Royal Institution of Chartered Surveyors membership.
 It's designed to help you develop the key skills you'll need to become highly employable.